MRImagingLab/cine-mri-centroid-deeplearning-app/README.md

 - DSNT centroid (expectation)
 - Optional argmax comparison
 - Automatically sized ROI (image / 2)
-- Intermediate feature maps (teaching mode)
+- Intermediate feature maps (Only for teaching)
 - Explanation of softmax β (not a threshold)